 Watch for Signs of Addiction

 If you are concerned about your dependence vs. addiction on a substance, it’s time to pay attention to signs of an addiction.
 You might need pain medication after surgery.
-If you start using your medication more than you are prescribed, you are heading towards an addiction.
+If you start using your medication more than you are prescribed, you are heading toward an addiction.

 Let your doctor know if pain medication is no longer effective at managing your pain after a surgery or injury.
 It is when you begin to take your medical treatment into your own hands that addiction begins to develop.
 Although you might believe that taking more pain medication will help control your pain, you are going to run out of your medication and end up addicted to the substance at the same time.
 Pay attention to your need for the medication and talk to your doctor about alternatives when you are concerned about types of addiction.